tdnam/openweathermap/README.md

 ## Setup

 - Clone the repo: git clone https://github.com/tdnam/openweathermap.git
-- Import the repo into Eclipse
+- Import the repo into Eclipse.
+Make sure you right click to the project in Eclipse, Refresh and Update the Project activate Maven packages installation/import in your local
 - Create a config.properties file at root with below structure

        apibase=https://api.openweathermap.org/data/2.5/onecall?